DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    For more information, refer to the following DevExpress help topic: [BaseObjectSpace](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace).

-2. Modify the Entity Framework DBContext with an additional DbSet.
+2. Modify Entity Framework's `DBContext`: add a `DbSet` corresponding to the new business object.

    _BusinessObjects\WebAPIDbContext.cs_:
    ```cs